We are committed to operating and producing metals with the least possible environmental footprint

 Waste

-Hochschild recognises the damage that hazardous and non-hazardous waste can cause if not managed correctly.
-To minimise the associated risks, we have extensive waste management plans and strategies in place.
+Hochschild recognizes the damage that hazardous and non-hazardous waste can cause if not managed correctly.
+To minimize the associated risks, we have extensive waste management plans and strategies in place.
+As a result of these efforts, including the implementation of the ECO Score, domestic waste generation has decreased by 52% since 2015.

 The percentage of marketable waste is calculated based on the total volume of recyclable and industrial waste generated in each mining unit.
-The objective is to market or donate more than 75% of the collected volume, this objective was met and surpassed.
+Through a collaboration with a specialised waste management company, we recycle or commercialise most industrial waste streams, including used oil, scrap metal, plastics, used tires, among others.
+The objective by 2030 is to market or donate more than 80% of the collected volume, compared to 63% in 2023.

 Tailings Management

-Hochschild has 11 Tailings Storage Facilities (TSF) in total, nine of which are downstream with rock buttresses.
-The two TSFs in Argentina were built with a central berm with impoundments on both sides.
-Hochschild discloses full details on each of its TSFs and how they are managed.
+Hochschild has 11 Tailing Storage Facilities (“TSF”) in total, nine of which are downstream with rock buttresses and two with a central berm with impoundments on both sides.
+Hochschild discloses full details on each of its TSF’s and how they are managed.

 Environmental Management